 Special Interest Group

-Therefore, this group of EABCT members takes the initiative to start a Special Interest Group (SIG) on worry, rumination and repetitive thinking.
+As EABCT members we will continue the work started some time ago as a Special Interest Group (SIG) on worry, rumination and repetitive thinking.

 Find the SIG Worry, Rumination and Repetitive Thinking on LinkedIn